What Is Prenatal Care?

 During prenatal care:

 The progress of your pregnancy is checked.
-This includes your baby’s growth, changes in your weight, and your overall health and comfort.
+This includes your baby’s growth, changes in your weight and blood pressure, and your overall health and comfort.

 You Are Part of a Team